 How do you brush your teeth with braces, step by step?

 Brushing teeth with braces is similar to how you were previously brushing your teeth.
-However, you will want to take care and be gentle, and some types of braces might be trickier than others to clean.
+However, you will want to take care and be gentle, and some types might be trickier than others to clean.

 Conventional metal and ceramic braces are slightly harder to clean due to the rubber bands covering each bracket.
 Self-ligating braces are slightly easier to clean because they don't have elastic bands.
 If you have lingual braces, you may find it a little more difficult to brush between and around the brackets and wire, as they sit on the inside of your teeth.